-OHSU ECHO enhances the ability of primary care physicians to treat chronic and complex illnesses in their hometown clinic and increases patient access to care.
+The Oregon ECHO Network enhances the ability of primary care physicians and their teams to treat chronic and complex illnesses in their hometown clinic and increases patient access to care.
 It is modeled after the University of New Mexico’s Project ECHO® (Extension for Community Healthcare Outcomes).

-OHSU ECHO connects primary care providers with OHSU specialists for live, weekly video teleconferences.
+The Oregon ECHO Network connects primary care providers with specialists for live, weekly video teleconferences.
 These one-hour virtual clinics give primary care physicians real-time reviews of complex cases.
-OHSU specialists provide written treatment recommendations.
+Expert specialists provide written treatment recommendations.
 Each session also includes a 15- to 20-minute didactic presentation.
-CME is provided.
+CME is provided at no cost.

 ECHO participants are expected to:

 - Participate in the majority of the sessions